 Mature root inoculation of families from screening study found in the LGEPop study in GA and FL (Study 3 of the Resistance of Pinus taeda families under artificial inoculations with native and non-native Leptographium species involved in premature mortality under different nutritional regimes project).

-- 1. Inoculations and data collection of Plum Creek site (near Nahunta, GA) and Rayonier site (near Yulee, FL) were completed in August 2012.
-Research Report is being completed. - 2.
-Families chosen for FY14 screen will be checked against LGEPop study to determine if there are more inoculations to take place summer 2013.
+1. Families chosen for FY15 screening will be checked against LGEPop study to determine if there are more inoculations to take place summer 2014.